Mongoose-Publishing/traveller-foundryvtt/README.md

 * Support for background and alien race packages.
 * Career terms for character generation, including allies, contacts and enemies.
 * Basic support for spacecraft, and combat between spacecraft.
+* The Speculative Trade, Freight and Passenger rules are implemented for Worlds.

 Note that it does not currently include 'content' such as equipment lists.